Radio Shack DX390 General Coverage Receiver or (Sanjean ATS

 broadcasts, connect optional stereo headphones with a 1/8-inch

 plug.
-Your local Radio Shack store sells a wide selection of
+Your local Radio Shack store sells a wide selection

 stereo headphones.